wotamann/vuetify-form-base/README.md

 Furthermore if you don't define a Schema, then **Vuetify-Form-Base** tries to generate a schema automatically.
 This works if the Data Values are of Type 'string', 'number' or 'bool'.

-**Vuetify-Form-Base** uses the well known and excellent [Component Framework Vuetify](https://vuetifyjs.com/) to style and layout your Form.
+**Vuetify-Form-Base** uses the well known and excellent [Component Framework Vuetify 2.0](https://vuetifyjs.com/) to style and layout your Form.
 Vuetify Controls have a clear, minimalistic design and support responsive Design.

 ---
 ## Demo